 Ribs are pretty versatile and they can be made to turn out really good regardless of whether you have a really expensive rig, an old junker that you found at a yard sale or anywhere in between.

-Maintain about 225-240 degrees and apply smoke and you are good to go.
+Maintain about 225-240°F indirect heat and apply smoke and you are good to go.

 Heres the plan, you can just put the ribs on the grate, smoke them for about 5 hours and they will be very good but I do have a lot of folks who ask me how to get that really, tender rib where the meat easily pulls free from the bone.